Contemporary-Physicslab/Labsafety/Introduction.md

 name: glycerolcase
 width: 60%
 ---
-An experimetnal setup used in the first year lab
+An experimental setup used in the first year lab
 ```